www42/AZ-103-MicrosoftAzureAdministrator/Instructions/Labs/11b - Governance and Compliance (az-100-01b).md

 1. In the Azure portal, navigate to the **az10001b - Tagging initiative** blade.

-1. From the **az10001b - Tagging initiative** blade, navigate to its **Edit initiative definition** blade.
+1. From the **az10001b - Tagging initiative** blade, navigate to its **Edit initiative** blade.

-1. Add the built-in policy definition named **Append tag and its default value** to the initiative and set its parameters to the following values:
+1. Add the built-in policy definition named **Append a tag and its value to resources** to the initiative and set its parameters to the following values:

     - Tag Name: **environment**